leragogogo/messaging_app/README.md

 # Network Messaging Application
 The network messaging app with the client-server architecture that follows TCP for communication.

-- It allows a real-time messaging and file transfer.
+- It allows real-time messaging and file transfer.
-- The client has Tkinter-based GUI.
+- The client has a Tkinter-based GUI.
 - The server part is deployed with AWS.

 When you clone the project you can start only clients and it's ready to use.

-## Prerequirements
+## Requirements
-Python version 3.6+ is needed for tkinter.
+Python version 3.6+ is needed for the Tkinter.

 ## Setup Guide
 Follow the next steps to run this app locally: